sapient-fi/dotnet-cosmos-indexer/README.md

 ## The origin of the project

 This project started life as the `Pylon Board` (which was also created by us), but since the crash of Terra Classic, we have decided to branch out and make this a `Cosmos` thing instead.

+## Thunder Client

+This repository contains a `thunder-tests` folder, which contains definitions from the `Visual Studio Code` plugin called `thunder-client`.
+These definitions can be used to dig around in the various APIs that this service uses.